hucik14/rational-linkages/docs/source/general/contribute.rst

         One-line summary of the function.

         Multiline description of the function.
 For example, this function takes two parameters and returns their sum.
+See more in a paper by Authorsurname [#authorsurname2023]_.

         :param int a: description of parameter a
         :param float b: description of parameter b